hybris/influxdbFOSS-boshrelease/README.md

-BOSH release to run influxenterprise
+BOSH release to run influxdb
 =======================
-This repository contain Idefix BOSH release of the Inxluxdb Enterprise version.
+This repository contain Idefixdb BOSH release.

-Deployment consists of:
-- 2x data nodes
-- 3x meta nodes
-- 1x web interface

 Background
 ----------

-### What is InfluxEnterprise?
+### What is Influxdb?

 >"InfluxDB is an open source database written in Go specifically to handle time series data with high availability and high performance requirements.
 InfluxDB installs in minutes without external dependencies, yet is flexible and scalable enough for complex deployments."